Olivvvrr/fraud-detection/README.md

 - **Advanced Techniques:** Explore deep learning and other sophisticated models.
 - **Optimization:** Fine-tune hyperparameters for even better performance.
 - **Feature Engineering:** Develop new features to enhance predictive accuracy.
-- **Integration:** Build APIs and dashboards for real-time monitoring and reporting.
+- **Integration:** Incorporate MySQL for data storage and querying, and develop APIs and dashboards for real-time monitoring.

 ## Contributions 🙌
 Contributions, feedback, and suggestions are highly welcome!
 Feel free to open issues or submit pull requests.